yeronimuz/domiot-mqtt-backend/README.md

   bridge_cafile /etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem
 </code>
 1. Create a database with a user that has full permissions on the database.
 1. Configure the user credentials in the application.yml configuration file.
+FIXME: No config file
 1. Give your JRE enough permission to read from your mosquitto mqtt broker.
 Open /usr/lib/jvm/java-8-oracle/jre/lib/security/java.policy (if this is the location of your current JVM).
 1. Add a line:
 <code>